Wigner-Weyl description of massless Dirac plasmas: Conclusions and outlook

 We expect our formalism to be particularly suited to describe out-of-equilibrium quantum dynamics of Dirac electrons in a more systematic manner.
-While the linear response can be indeed described within the framework RPA (which we recover upon linearization of the Wigner equation), the nonlinear regimes deserve a more complete description, which are captured by the kinetic equation that we have proposed here.
+While the linear response can be indeed described within the framework of the RPA (which we recover upon linearization of the equations for the Wigner function), the nonlinear regimes deserve a more complete description, which are captured by the kinetic equation that we have proposed here.
 This is crucial in the description of saturation in the late stages of dynamical instabilities, for example.
-Moreover, (quantum) diffusive processes may be captured by adapting the strategy of quasi-linear theories accounting for particle-wave interactions \cite{nicholson_1983}; by working out the collision integral at different levels of approximation, we may obtain quantum versions of the Fokker-Planck equation for relativistic-like particles.
-Another interesting aspect of our work is the contribution to the hydrodynamical modelling of graphene plasmas.
-With the ab-initio establishment of a hydrodynamical mass, we are able to simulate experimentally relevant configurations, such as hydrodynamical instabilities in field-effect transistor THz emitters \cite{graf4}.
-Moreover, at a phenomenological level, our hydrodynamical model is particularly suited to accommodate both shear and odd (or Hall) viscosity terms (while a more microscopic, kinetic theory is more demanding, involving the details of the processes leading to dissipation).
-The latter has been identified to play a special role in the topology of acoustic waves \cite{souslov}, and we hope that plasmons may also feature such topological transitions, opening the venue for a range of applications.
+Moreover, (quantum) diffusive processes may be captured by adapting the strategy of quasilinear theories accounting for particle-wave interactions \cite{nicholson_1983}; by working out the collision integral at different levels of approximation, we may obtain quantum versions of the Fokker-Planck equation for relativistic-like particles.
+Another interesting aspect of our work is the contribution to the hydrodynamical modeling of graphene plasmas.
+With the \textit{ab initio} establishment of a hydrodynamical mass, we are able to simulate experimentally relevant configurations, such as hydrodynamical instabilities in field-effect transistor THz emitters \cite{graf4}.
+Moreover, at a phenomenological level, our hydrodynamical model is particularly suited to accommodate both shear and odd (or Hall) viscosity terms.
+In the presence of strong magnetic fields, the Chapman-Enskog approach to hydrodynamics yields a term in the fluid equations of the form $\sim\nu_o \nabla^2 \epsilon_{ij} v_j$, where $\nu_o$ is some function of the magnetic field and temperature and $\epsilon_{ij}$ is the Levi-Civita symbol \cite{avron_1998}.
+The appearance of $ \epsilon_{ij}$ term makes the viscosity tensor off-diagonal and, thus, dissipation free, contrary to what happens in the case of even viscosity.
+Odd viscosity has been identified to play a special role in the topology of acoustic waves \cite{souslov}, and we hope that plasmons may also feature such topological transitions, opening the venue for a range of applications. \\

 \acknowledgments